colourful-buildings-Friedrichshain-berlin-photo

 We started our Saturday morning with breakfast at the ubercool 25Hours Bikini Hotel, with a terrific view of the Berlin Zoo.
 We poured over our map as we munched on freshly baked croissants.
 There’s so much to see and do in Berlin that it was hard to agree where to start and where to go.
 We thought of a bike tour, a tour in an old Trabant car (!) and even a ‘secret’ food tour!

 After much debating, we decided to start our stroll at the Potsdamer Platz, an easy compromise due to its central location.
 This historic square, once the busiest traffic intersection in continental Europe, suffered extensive damage during World War II and was later split through its middle by the Berlin Wall.
-These days, it’s a bustling place lined by modern buildings including the futuristic Sony Centre.
+These days, it’s a bustling place lined by modern buildings.
 Several original pieces of the Berlin Wall stand here as a chilling reminder of the city’s tempestuous history.

 berlin-wall-potsdamer-platz-photo